MattHartshorn/otp-encryption/README.md

 ```

 ### Generate Key
 **Name:** `keygen`

 **Description:** Creates a randomly generated key based on the provided number of bits.
+In order to create a useable key, the key size must be divisible by 8.
+This allows the key to be properly divided in 8-bit sized bytes.

 **Arguments:**
 | Argument      | Description                                                                        |